defold/doc/docs/en/manuals/live-update.md

 ## The .zip archives

 A liveupdate .zip file contains files that were excluded from the base game package.
-The .zip file also contains a manifest file that describes the meta data for each resource within the .zip file.

 While our current pipeline only supports creating a single .zip file, it is in fact possible to split that zip file into smaller .zip files.
-This allows for smaller downloads for a game: level packs, seasonal content etc.
+This allows for smaller downloads for a game: level packs, seasonal content etc. Each .zip file also contains a manifest file that describes the meta data for each resource contained within the .zip file.

 ## Content verification